-- (a) Each attorney appointed in a dependency matter before the Juvenile Court shall complete the following minimum educational and training requirements: - (1) Eight hours of education and training in juvenile dependency law, covering such areas as child abuse and neglect; child development; domestic violence; or, - (2) Previous experience in dependency proceedings as determined by the presiding Juvenile Judge in which the attorney has demonstrated competence.
+(a) Each attorney appointed in a dependency matter before the Juvenile Court shall complete the following minimum educational and training requirements:

+(1) Eight hours of education and training in juvenile dependency law, covering such areas as child abuse and neglect; child development; domestic violence; or, presiding Juvenile Judge in which the attorney has demonstrated competence.
 A Certificate of Competency may be obtained from the Court Clerk.
 (Appendix A)